wutka/scheml/DESIGN.md

 the `TailCallExpr` is evaluated, performing the function call.
 The process of returning the `TailCallExpr` down the call stack means that the tail call is not using additional stack space.

+You may have noticed that the second parameter to the `evaluate` method in the Expression interface is named `inTailPosition`.
+This allows us to identify which function calls are made from the tail position.
+The logic for whether something is in tail position is simple:
+* Starting with a function, the last statement in the function body is in tail position
+* If an `if` statement is in tail position then its true and false options are in tail position
+* If a `let` statement is in tail position, then its last statement is in tail position
+* If a `progn` statement is in tail position, then its last statement is in tail position
+* If a function call is a statement in tail position, then it is a tail call

 ## Unit Testing
 Because it is much easier to test the various functions of Scheml from